MSFT-davidgregory/ADFSHydrationToolkit/README.md

 # ADFS Hydration Toolkit
-Azure AD Connect Health hydration toolkist allows you to hydrate ADFS with 16 of the most popular SaaS applications and than generates authentication activity to those 16 applications to ensure they show up in the ADFS Activity Report in the Azure AD portal.
+Azure AD Connect Health hydration toolkit allows you to hydrate ADFS with 16 of the most popular SaaS applications and than generates authentication activity to those 16 applications to ensure they show up in the ADFS Activity Report in the Azure AD portal.

 ## Prerequisites:
  - ADFS 2016 or higher